The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Differences between early works and our results

-In this section, we explain differences between Werner, Franz, and Werner's work shown in Reference~\cite{Werner2009} and our results.
-Reference~\cite{Werner2009} is a sequel to Reference~\cite{Reimpell2007}.
-Now, we give a short review of References~\cite{Werner2009,Reimpell2007}.
+In this section, we explain differences between previous works, Refs.~\cite{Bub2001,Yoshida2010,Yoshida2012,Werner2009} and \cite{Reimpell2007}, and our results.
+In the security analyses of these references, error-free transmissions were assumed, so that robustness proofs (and not security proofs) were provided.
+First of all, we give a short review of Refs.~\cite{Werner2009} and \cite{Reimpell2007}.
+Reference~\cite{Werner2009} is a sequel to Ref.~\cite{Reimpell2007}.